Security Operations Management

 Key Features

-- Fresh coverage of both the business and technical sides of security for the current corporate environment
+Discussions provide coverage of both the business and technical sides of security.
+Numerous case histories illustrating both the business and technical sides of security.
+Strategies for outsourcing security services and systems.

 Readership

-Security managers, other security professionals; business professionals at all levels concerned with security, risk mitigation, and the management aspects of security operations.
-Students in security management courses.
+Students of security management courses; business professionals at all levels concerned with security, risk mitigation, and the management aspects of security operations.

 Table of Contents